outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 			- Cytoplasmic Serine/threonine kinases and their regulatory subunits (such as Raf kinase, and cyclin-dependent kinases (through overexpression))
 		- activate aryl hydrocarbon receptor (AHR)
 		- cbd with thc
-			- Preliminary studies from the lab suggest that cannabinoid chemicals THC and CBD can stop glioblastoma (GBM) cells from growing, causing them to die and disrupting the blood supply to the tumour cells.
+			- Preliminary studies from the lab suggest that cannabinoid chemicals THC and CBD can stop glioblastoma (GBM) cells from growing, causing them to die and disrupting the blood supply to the tumour cells
 		- down-regulates the expression of ERα (inhibition of cancer cell migration and growth)
 			- Withaferin A
 		- inhibits tumor growth through ATP-independent inhibition of heat shock protein 90 HSP90